 Quartz countertops are known as engineered quartz.
 Ground quartz is combined with resins and polymers that form nearly indestructible bonds.
 Because the quartz particles are blended with other materials, the colours and patterns can actually be customized to a certain extent.
 That’s why you can buy quartz in such a wide range of colours, from pure white, to veined patterns, to vivid colours.

-Most quartz countertops you’ll purchase come from several major suppliers: Cambria, Caesarstone, Silestone, Irah Stone, Colour Quartz, Firstone, and TCE Stone.
+Most quartz countertops you’ll purchase come from several major suppliers: Cambria, Caesarstone, Silestone, Irah Stone, Colour Quartz, and Vicostone, among others.
 The primary difference between the quartz from each supplier isn’t the quantity of quartz included, but rather the availability and consistency of the colours and patterns.
-Luxury brands like Cambria and Silestone will offer the most trendy styles, while economical brands like TCE Stone and Firstone may carry a more limited range.
+Luxury brands like Cambria and Silestone will offer the most breathtaking patterns, while economical brands like TCE Stone and Firstone may carry a more limited range.

 Why Quartz Is So Popular